 - Ajvar *made of peppers it is like a salad or you can just put it on bread like jam

 - Gibanica *it is like a pastry dish made out of eggs and cheese

 - Kajmak *something like a sour cheese cream, you can put it on bread like jam

 You can check todays course on the web site of National bank of Serbia

-Prices of the meals start from 200 dinars and can be even a couple of thousands of dinars depending on where are you eating: cafe, restaurant, bakery, fast food stand, tavern, but also depends on the location too, so city center is of course more expensive than the rest of the city, but of course this is not a strict rule.
+Prices of the meals start from 200 dinars and can be even a couple of thousands of dinars depending on where are you eating.
+However it depends on the location too.
+For example so city center is of course more expensive than the rest of the city.
+Also cafes and pubs are cheaper than bars.
+But of course this is not a strict rule.

-For more useful info please check these websites:
+For more useful info along with this Belgrade guide, please check these websites:

 I hope that this Belgrade guide will be very useful to all the people who are visiting for the first time.
 However also for the rest that already have stayed here, but maybe they can find out something new.
 I wish you a great stay in Belgrade, for sure it will be fun.
 Enjoy every spot of the city while you can and use Belgrade guide for help.

 To see some photographs go to Postcards, and for more guides check Belgrade page